AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 If we had functions other parts of the program would be using, the declarations would go in the .h file, since users of the file would need to see them.
 Functions internal to the .c file can be declared in the same file as the declaration.

 Here's the three functions we're going to declare:

 - `static void runnerEnterMode(void);`: This function is called when the mode is entered.
-- `static void runnerExitMode(void);`: THis is called when the mode is exited, used to clean up the mode.
+- `static void runnerExitMode(void);`: This is called when the mode is exited, used to clean up the mode.
 - `static void runnerMainLoop(int64_t elapsedUs);`: This is the code that gets called in a loop.
 All of the actual gameplay code needs to be in here.

 Some notes:

 - `static` means that this item is only available inside this file.
 This is good practice, we don't want other people to accidentally use your variables or functions.
 - `void`: This is the value the function returns.
 In this case, it's nothing, or void, for all three.
 - `runnerEnterMode()`: This is a function name and declaration.
 When we want to use this function later, this is what we need to type.